elbekAzimjonov/Test-Task-KATTABOZOR/README.md

 # Test-Task-KATTABOZOR

-I have created this test task to demonstrate my knowledge and experience for KATTABOZOR.
+I have created this test task to demonstrate my knowledge and experience for the KATTABOZOR marketplace.

 # Task